qdrant/landing_page/qdrant-landing/content/documentation/quickstart-cloud.md

 ## That's vector search!
 You can stay in the sandbox and continue trying our different API calls.</br>
-When you're ready, use the Console and our complete REST API to try other operations.
+When ready, use the Console and our complete REST API to try other operations.

 ## What's next?